 The main reason?
 Money.

-Instagram is trying to protect their ad revenue - in simple words, if you want to grow followers on Instagram, they want you to spend money on their ads, not on 3rd party services.
+Instagram is trying to protect their ad revenue - in simple words, if you want to grow followers on Instagram, they want you to spend money on Instagram ad campaigns.

-This comes as no suprise given in last few years Facebook has been investing heavily their resources into building advertising platform on Instagram.
+This comes as no surprise since in the last few years Facebook has been investing heavily their resources into building advertising platform on Instagram.

-However, many users are not happy with this course of action as this forces them to pay even more for advertising to stay on top of the organic reach that is being trimmed with every year.
-And as our research shows, ads don’t perform well for follower growth.
+However, many users declared that they are not happy with this course of action as this forces them to pay even more for advertising, in order to stay on top of the organic reach that is being trimmed with every year.
+And as our research shows, ads don’t perform well for follower growth, driving cost per each acquired follower up.

 Instagram mentions in their press release that they are reducing inauthentic activity.
 But what exactly this “inauthentic activity” is?